Getting Started

 domain: "3.44.111.222"

-The rest of the setup is the same as for AWS provider.
+The rest of the setup is identical to AWS.

 AWS